eddydg/learn-rebase-onto/README.md

 <details>
   <summary>Solution</summary>

-  If you are on `branch-3` this can be done with `git rebase --onto branch-2 branch-2@{1}`
+  If you are on `branch-3` this can be done with

+    git rebase --onto branch-2 branch-2@{1}

-  If you have done it correctly, you should only rebase 2 commits `(REBASE 1/2)` -- the commits we are moving `G` and `F` -- and the final state should not have any duplicated commit name.
+  If you have done it correctly, you should only rebase 2 commits `(REBASE 1/2)` &mdash; the commits we are moving `G` and `F` &mdash; and the final state should not have any duplicated commit name.

+  There are many other alternatives that translate to the same thing:

+    git rebase --onto F' F

+  By expliciting the last argument, you can even call this from any branch:

+    git rebase --onto F' F branch-3
+    git rebase --onto branch-2 branch-2@{1} branch-3

 </details>

-`git checkout branch-3`
-`git rebase --onto F' F`

-or

-`git rebase --onto F' F branch-3`

-or

-You can be more explicit with that last argument, letting you call the command from any branch you are currently on:
-`git rebase --onto branch-2 branch-2@{1} branch-3`

 # Notes